Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/docs/technical-documentation.md

 Techniques used:

 - Flexbox for layout alignment (About, Contact sections)
-- CSS Grid for organizing project cards
+- CSS Grid for project cards
-- Media queries for adjusting layout on smaller screens
+- Media queries for layout adjustments
 - Max-width containers for better readability

-Testing was performed using browser resizing and DevTools.
+Testing was performed using browser DevTools and screen resizing.

 ---